Omari Hutchinson: Ipswich Town

+Nottingham Forest

+On 16 August 2025, Premier League club Nottingham Forest announced the signing of Hutchinson, on a five-year contract for a fee of £37,500,000.

 International career

 Born in England, Hutchinson is of Jamaican descent.
-He is a youth international for England, having represented the England U17s and U19s.
+He is a youth international for England, having represented England Under-17 in February 2020.
+The following year he played in qualifiers for England U19.

-He was called up to the Jamaica national team in May 2022, and made his unofficial debut in a 6–0 loss to Catalonia in the same month.
+Hutchinson was called up to the Jamaica national team in May 2022, and made his unofficial debut in a 6–0 loss to Catalonia in the same month.
 In November 2022, Hutchinson was told by Chelsea not to report for international duty with Jamaica, so that he could be involved in first team matches with The Blues.

-He made his first official start for Jamaica in a 1–0 loss to Trinidad and Tobago on 11 March 2023.
+He made his first official start for Jamaica in a 1–0 loss in a friendly to Trinidad and Tobago on 11 March 2023.

+In August 2024, Hutchinson was called up to the England U21 side.
+He made his debut for that age group during a dramatic 2–1 win over Ukraine at Dean Court on 11 October 2024.
+Four days later he scored his first international goal during their last qualifier against Azerbaijan at Ashton Gate.

+Hutchinson was included in the England squad for the 2025 UEFA European Under-21 Championship.
+He scored a goal in the final as England defeated Germany 3–2 after extra time to win the tournament.

 Media

 Hutchinson was involved in the Amazon Original sports docuseries All or Nothing: Arsenal, which documented the club by spending time with the coaching staff and players behind the scenes both on and off the field throughout their 2021–22 season.